awsdocs/aws-cloudformation-user-guide/doc_source/resource-import-existing-stack.md

 1. \(Optional\) Run drift detection on the stack to make sure the template and actual configuration of the imported resources match\.
 For more information about detecting drift, see [Detect drift on an entire CloudFormation stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/detect-drift-stack.html)\.

 1. \(Optional\) If your imported resources don't match their expected template configurations, either correct the template configurations or update the resources directly\.
-In this walkthrough, we correct the template configurations to match their actual configurations\.

-   1. [Revert the import operation](resource-import-revert.md#resource-import-revert-console) for the affected resources\.

-   1. Add the import targets to your template again, making sure that the template configurations match the actual configurations\.

-   1. Repeat steps 2\-9 using the modified template to import the resources again\.
+For more information about importing drifted resources, see [Resolve drift with an import operation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import-resolve-drift.html)\.

 ## Import an existing resource into a stack using the AWS CLI<a name="resource-import-existing-stack-cli"></a>